jmcerrejon/frodown/README.md

 ## How to use

+I chose _TOML_ format for the settings.
+So rename the file `settings.toml.example` and change the settings in your file.
 Change the constant in the `main.py & categories.txt` files to match your needs.
 Then, run the following commands:

 ```bash